cyzhu/SwiftGrasp/README.md

 ```
 pip install poetry
 ```
+Or, install as in the official website of Poetry.
 2. Make sure that you're on the `base` environment if not already, you can do the command below to get to the `base` environment if you're on some other conda environment
 ```
 conda deactivate